pigstake/my-11ty-folio/posts/ridwell-member-signup.md

     srcset=''
     alt='Figma screenshot of design work'
   />
   <p>I hit the ground running on this project, my first at Ridwell.
 Leadership had already defined a new subscription model they planned to launch to ~90,000 customers in four months.
-Conversations with co-founders, customer success specialists, and engineers, as well as customer interviews and my own heuristic evaluation helped me understand what Ridwell customers experienced with the existing service.
+I spoke with co-founders, customer success specialists, engineers, and customers.
+I tore down the existing designs with heuristic evaluation.
+All this helped me understand what Ridwell customers experienced with the existing service, how to improve design quality, and what business stakeholders hoped to achieve.
 Diagrams like the one above, with flows, screenshots, and my critical notes helped me craft a vision for how to shape the new subscription model with care for both business and customer needs.</p>
 </section>
 <section class='usual-bottom'>
   <h3>Exploring how to present the new subscription model</h3>